ZupIT/horusec-docs/content/en/docs/References/CLI.md

 ### Using locally

-See that in this example the `horusec start` command is already at the start of the image, just add the flags you want.
+See in this example `horusec start` command is already at the start of the image, just add the flags you want.

 {{% alert color="warning" %}}
 When used in this way, it is necessary to create a volume of your project for the image and its destination location is recommended to always be in the location _`/project`_